Sendhoora Devi

-Sendhoora Devi (also spelled Senthura Devi) is a 1991 Tamil language family film directed by Rama Narayanan.
+Sendhoora Devi (also spelled Senthura Devi) is a 1991 Indian Tamil-language children's comedy drama film directed by Rama Narayanan.
 The film stars Vivek, Kanaka and Shamili, with Senthil, Vennira Aadai Moorthy, Kumarimuthu and Kitty playing supporting roles.
 It was released on 22 June 1991.
-The film was dubbed into Telugu as Sindhoora Devi.

 Plot

 Sindhu and Nandu are twin sisters but they were raised separately with no knowledge of each other.
 Their parents got divorced a few years back.
 Sindhu lives with her mother Selvi and grandfather Somasundaram while Nandu lives with her father Gopal.
-Gopal is a popular veterinarian and has four animals in his house : the elephant Chellappa, the dog Bhairavan, the monkey Ramu and the horse Madurai Veeran.
+Gopal is a popular veterinarian and has four animals in his house : the elephant Chellappa (fan of Super Star Rajinikanth), the dog Bhairavan (fan of Ulaga Nayagan Kamalahasan), the monkey Ramu (fan of Ungal Sathyaraj) and the horse Madurai Veeran(fan of Captain Vijayakanth).
 Nandu spends a lot of time with her animals, she considers them like her friends.

 One day, the criminal Jagannath ask Gopal to put two tubes (containing top secret information) in his horses' belly.
 Jagannath has to send the horses to Hong Kong as soon as possible.
 Gopal refuses to perform surgery on horses in good health and he doesn't want to break the law.
 Jagannath has no other choice than to kidnap Gopal's daughter.
 Jagannath's henchmen kidnap both of his daughters and they lock them up in a room.
-Sindhu and Nandu realize that they are sisters, and flee away from the place thanks to Nandu's animals.
+Sindhu and Nandu realise that they are sisters, and flee away from the place thanks to Nandu's animals.
 The girls hide the tubes behind a huge Mariamman statue.
 The girls want to unite their parents, so the twins swap their places to convince their parents.
 In the meantime, Jagannath is urged to recover the tubes.
 What transpires next forms the rest of the story.